 In the evening we'll return to the hotel for dinner and relaxation.
-Get ready for a great night with a Walking Ghost Tour through the streets of Rome!
+This night, groups may also opt into, at an additional cost, a Walking Ghost Tour through the streets of Rome.

-Night Ghost Walk of Rome - There are many people who have lived in the Eternal City that have a wealth of "unfinished business".
+Night Ghost Walk of RomeThere are many people who have lived in the Eternal City that have a wealth of "unfinished business".
 It is said that spirits roam in their palaces and in adjacent squares, making their appearance at certain times of the year, often on the anniversary of their deaths.
-Among them, there are poets such as Keats and Shelley, kings such as Umberto I., infamous noblewomen to the Romans, as the "Pimpaccia of Piazza Navona", and even popes such as Pope Borgia, or
+Among them, there are: a spectra of poets such as Keats and Shelley, kings such as Umberto I. Infamous noblewomen to the Romans, as the "Pimpaccia of Piazza Navona", and even popes such as Pope Borgia, or Alexander VI.
+Learn the stories about spirits and famous ghosts of

-Alexander VI.
-Learn the stories about spirits and famous ghosts of Rome on a 2-hour night walking tour.
+Rome on a 2-hour semi-private walking tour at night.